- Home

 Principal Investigators:

-- Obtain necessary approvals for cost sharing prior to proposal submission, per the 5.2.7.1 of the Faculty Handbook
+- Obtain necessary approvals for cost sharing prior to proposal submission, per Chapter 8 of the Research Policy Manual

 - Omit voluntary committed cost sharing from proposal documents, including scientific portions and letters of support unless approved by Management Center leadership